Public Forums, Deputations and Petitions

 Public Attendance at Meetings

 Members of the public and Press are welcome to attend the public parts of meetings.
-Following normal meetings, any public-excluded business will be attended to and the public and the Press are requested to leave the meeting.
+Following normal meetings, any public-excluded business will be attended to, and the public and the Press will be requested to leave the meeting.

 Members of the public are not permitted to speak at any time during meetings, unless invited to do so by the Chairperson.

-Deputations may be received by the local authority or any of its committees, provided an application setting out the subject has been lodged at least two working days before the meeting and has been approved by the Chairperson.
+Deputations may be received by the local authority or any of its committees, provided an application setting out the subject has been lodged five(5) working days before the meeting and has been approved by the Chairperson.

 Every petition must be less than 50 words (not including signatories) and not be disrespectul, use offensive language or include malicious statements.